NKI-CCB/imfusion/docs/api.rst

 Identifying insertions
 ----------------------

-``Aligner`` classes are used to identify insertions using the different RNA-seq aligners, with one class provided for each supported aligner.
+IM-Fusion uses ``Aligner`` classes to identify insertions using the different RNA-seq aligners, with one class provided for each supported aligner.
 The main methods provided by the Indexers are the ``check_dependencies`` and ``identify_insertions`` methods.
 The latter should be called with a reference instance and the sequence read files to identify insertions.